namato/dotfiles/README.md

 ![kb](images/kbf.jpg)

-and its sidekick, a [SixKeyBoard](https://techkeys.us/collections/keyboards/products/sixkeyboard) that I use for macros and various things.
+and its sidekick, a [SixKeyBoard](https://techkeys.us/collections/keyboards/products/sixkeyboard) (with Cherry MX Blues) that I use for macros and various things.

 ![mp](images/mmf.jpg)